 Priorities as an Inclusive Data Charter Champion:

-The Inclusive Data Charter Action Plan primarily relates to FCDO’s programme data and lays out the actions and steps we will take over the short (over the next 18 months), medium term (over the next 2-3 years) and long term (over the next 3-5 years) to better understand the situation of the poorest and most marginalised, and make better decisions that positively impact all people’s lives.
-Key to achieving the ambitions in this action plan will be strengthening the culture within FCDO of disaggregated and inclusive data.
-This will involve shifting mindsets and improving our capability and capacity.
+FCDO is currently developing an IDC Action Plan.
+The former Department for International Development's (DFID) IDC Action Plan primarily related to DFID’s programme data and laid out the actions and steps we would take to better understand the situation of the poorest and most marginalised, and make better decisions that positively impact all people’s lives.
+Key to achieving the ambitions in this action plan was strengthening the culture within DFID of disaggregated and inclusive data.
+This involved shifting mindsets and improving our capability and capacity.

 Priorities as a partner of the Global Partnership for Sustainable Development Data

 We need a data revolution.
 Without good information on how many men, women and children still live in extreme poverty, it is not possible to identify the actions that are needed to end poverty in all its forms everywhere.
 There has been significant progress in both the availability and the quality of data.
 However, vital gaps remain.
 As many as 350 million people worldwide are not covered by household surveys.

 The Foreign, Commonwealth & Development Office (FCDO) is pleased to announce that we are exploring additional contributions to the broadened World Bank Trust Fund for Statistical Capacity Building (TFSCB) that will help to fill some of these data gaps.
 The challenge is to modernise statistical systems at the global, regional and national levels.
 We need to work through existing channels, learn the lessons from the MDGs, listen to the voices of statisticians in developing countries and align donor support behind national priorities.

 The United Kingdom is pleased to announce an additional £6 million for PARIS21 to enable the Partnership to play an enhanced role in helping developing countries to strengthen their national statistical systems in a rapidly changing environment.